Jnull/orangepeel/README.md

 # OrangePeel

 OrangePeel is a client side web browser add-on created for a transparent and accountable internet experience.
-Allowing users to share, and control web content democratically and in real time.
-All perferences and content are ranked using a collective set theory, and geo-location, applying addition, and expiration.
-The content store is hosted through client and server p2p html5 api's, and focused on a fully available  redudant decenterlized network.
+Allowing users to share, control web content democratically, and all in real time.
+All preferences and content are ranked using a collective set theory, and geo-location, applying addition, and expiration.
+The content store is hosted through client and server p2p html5 api's, and focused on a fully available, redudant, and decenterlized network.

   - Vote to Remove and Remove Elements by pressing the delete key
   - Control+Z will undo the Element removed